• Skip to primary navigation

 Yeast: It's a yeast dough, but I'm working with active dry yeast instead of fresh compressed yeast like we did growing up.

-You'll have to activate the dry yeast (step-by-step instructions), which takes about 10 minutes, and then add it to the flour.
+You'll have to activate the dry yeast (like in my Dried Fig Cake Recipe), which takes about 10 minutes, and then add it to the flour.
 Yeast adds that unique fermented bread-like taste and fluffs up the dough.

 Additional ingredients (optional)

-• If you plan to deep fry them, you also need about 1.1 liters of flavorless (frying) oil.
+- If you plan to fry them, you also need about 1.1 liters of flavorless (frying) oil.

 Equipment needed